Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 #### NEW

 The command was received and processed successfully.
-As a result, a new entity was created on the server.
+As a result, a new entity was created on the service.
 The body MAY contain additional information about what was created.

 #### REJECTED